eclipse-archived/ceylon-lang.org/_data/events/2011-devoxx.md

 effective_date: 20111118
 ---
-Emmanuel and Stephane will introduce the main features of Ceylon, why you should care and also show botht he compiler and IDe progress via a live demo.
+Emmanuel and Stephane will introduce the main features of Ceylon, why you should care and also show both the compiler and IDE progress via a live demo.